Self-stabilizing Graph Exploration by a Single Agent: Preliminaries

 Given a graph $G=(V,E)$, a \emph{configuration} (or a global state) consists of the location of the agent, the state of the agent (including $\pin$), and the states of all the nodes in $V$.
-Our goal is to let the agent visit all nodes in the graph starting from any configuration.
-In other words, we aim to design a \emph{self-stabilizing exploration algorithm} for a single agent, defined as follows. \begin{definition} Algorithm $\calp$ is a self-stabilizing exploration algorithm for a class $\calg$ of graphs if for any graph $G=(V,E,p) \in \calg$, the agent running $\calp$ on $G$ eventually visits all the nodes in $V$ at least once starting from any configuration. \end{definition}
+Algorithm $\calp$ is a self-stabilizing exploration algorithm for a class $\calg$ of graphs if for any graph $G=(V,E,p) \in \calg$, the agent running $\calp$ on $G$ eventually visits all the nodes in $V$ at least once starting from any configuration.
+Note that, by the above definition, any self-stabilizing exploration algorithm ensures that the single agent visits every node infinitely often.

 We measure the efficiency of algorithm $\calp$ by three metrics: \emph{the cover time}, \emph{the agent memory space}, and \emph{the whiteboard memory space}.
 All the above metrics are evaluated in the worst-case manner with respect to graph $G$ and an initial configuration.
 The cover time is defined as the number of moves that the agent makes before it visits all nodes.
 If algorithm $\calp$ is a randomized one, the cover time is evaluated in expectation.
 The memory spaces of the agent and the whiteboard on node $v$ are just defined as $\log_2 |\calm|$ and $\log_2|\calw_{\delta_v}|$, respectively.